bozonx/squidlet/doc/squidletctl.md

 * --force - it runs `npm install`
 * --user - owner of files which will be written.
 It can be a user name or uid.
 It is optional
 * --group - group of files which will be written, It can be a group name or uid.
 It is optional
 * --ioset=localhost:8089 - connect to ioSet of remote host.
-You should allow it in this host
+You should allow it in config of remote host
 * ./groupOrHostConfig.yaml - it is path to host config yaml file of group config.
   If group config is specified you should specify a host name (--name argument) instead the first host will be taken.